A Polynomial Decision for 3-SAT: The Search For Compatible Antichains

 \subsection{A Simpler Digraph}

-Here, we reshape the set of closed digraphs in order to avoid an exponential search, keeping on mind that our search for compatible antichains has to be unchanged.
-We prove that there is a digraph, the {\em Linearized Digraph}, simpler in the sense that there are compatible antichains in the Linearized Digraph if and only if there are compatible antichains in the closed digraph.
-The search for compatible antichains over the Linearized Digraph is optimal in time and space.
+Here, we model a new shape to the set of closed digraphs.
+To avoid an exponential search for the antichains, we build a digraph, the {\em Linearized Digraph} less complex than the closed digraph that is a mirror of the antichains in the Expansion of the Closed Digraph.
+The search for compatible antichains is unchanged because we show there are compatible antichains in the Linearized Digraph if and only if there are compatible antichains in the closed digraph.
+We show that the search for compatible antichains over the Linearized Digraph is polynomial in time and space.

+In this section, we develop the tools for deciding whether a closed digraph entails $2^{\mathbf{m}}$.
+Using Proposition \ref{SEARCHALL:prp}, we search for compatible antichains in the closed digraph instead of searching for unsatisfiable combinations.
+The set of sequences of vertices, played the main role in building closed digraphs.
+Guided by Proposition \ref{SEARCHALL:prp}, our attention goes to the question of whether the labels contain a compatible antichain and, thus, the set of closed digraphs do not entail $\mathbf{2}^{\mathbf{m}}$.
+Again, we stress that we do not develop tools to write out all the antichains and, therefore, spell out all the possible compatible combinations, which is an expsize problem.
+The polysize problem consists of the search for a plain output {\bf YES}, there are antichains or {\bf NO}, there is no antichain.